spxflow logo

 Development brief

-My task was to engage large organisations to manage their eSIM pool with a self-service dashboard.
-It aimed at reducing call desk costs and simplify all eSIM operations.
+My task was to engage large organisations in managing their eSIM pool through a self-service dashboard.
+It aimed at reducing call desk costs and simplify eSIM operations.

 -

-The project required close collaboration with a third-party organisation that would build the product based on my design.
-I had to maintain the general layout to keep costs in check, introduce bulk operations, and work with limited resources.
+The project involved close collaboration with a third-party organisation that would build the product based on my design.
+I had to maintain the general layout to keep costs low, introduce bulk operations, and work with limited resources.

 the challenge